reservio/rabbitmq/docs/en/index.md

 }
 ```

-Besides the message itself, the `Kdyby\RabbitMq\Producer::publish()` method also accepts an optional routing key parameter and an optional array of additional properties.
+Besides the message itself, the `Damejidlo\RabbitMq\Producer::publish()` method also accepts an optional routing key parameter and an optional array of additional properties.
 The array of additional properties allows you to alter the properties with which an `PhpAmqpLib\Message\AMQPMessage` object gets constructed by default.
 This way, for example, you can change the application headers.